-- The second reproduces the movement traced in the air by the açon (a sacred rattle used by the priest made with a pumpkin and a grid of colored balls and snake vertebrae).
+- The second reproduces the movement traced in the air by the açon (a sacred rattle made by the priest with a pumpkin and a grid of colored balls and snake vertebrae).

 - The third degree, the highest, symbolizes the secret that only the best hold among all those who have accessed the priesthood.

 It gives the person who possesses it the gift of “double vision”.